LankeyBoard/RulesGraph/generalRules.md

 slug: OOMPH

 ruleType: RULE\
 When you Attack, you can spend 2 Stamina to increase your Base Damage by 1 step.
-You can do this a number of times equal to 1/2 your current level.
+You can do this a number of times equal to 1/2 your current level, rounded down.

 ## Moving in Combat